mir-m-abdullah/mir-m-abdullah/README.md

   CNN Model Improvements on Thoracic X-Rays:

   This project involved developing and implementing CNN models on thoracic radiological images to predict various pathologies, with a focus on improving model accuracy through the use of binary classification models based on age and gender, as well as pre-processing filters on images, resulting in a final accuracy of 89.2%.
+Additional information can be found in the publication: https://arxiv.org/abs/1912.00233

 ## Contact: